What is Greenwashing?

 Rationale Behind Greenwashing

-The society is shifting towards being more environmentally conscious.
-With the shift in consumer preference towards more environmentally friendly goods or services, firms that do not incorporate environmentally friendly practices in their business model are being punished by consumers.
+Society is shifting towards being more environmentally conscious.
+With the shift in consumer preference toward more environmentally friendly goods or services, firms that do not incorporate environmentally friendly practices in their business model are being punished by consumers.

 The shift to being more environmentally conscious is pressuring a significant number of firms to adopt environmentally friendly practices.
-The demand for firms to go “green” is causing a corresponding increase in the number of businesses that claim green credentials when in fact there is very little to none.
+The demand for firms to go “green” is causing a corresponding increase in the number of businesses that claim green credentials when, in fact, they have very little to none.

 The Seven Sins of Greenwashing

 In 2008 and 2009, researchers at TerraChoice went to big-box retailers in the United States, Canada, Australia, and the United Kingdom and noted down products that were making an environmental claim.

 In the United States and Canada alone, 2,219 products were making 4,996 green claims.
 Of the 2,219 products that made the claims, over 98% committed at least one of what TerraChoice Environmental Marketing referred to as “The Seven Sins of Greenwashing.”
 In other words, 98% of the products were guilty of greenwashing.

 The seven sins of greenwashing, according to TerraChoice, are as follows: